 A Principian is expected to pursue a life of integrity.
-See the Principia Student Community Commitment.
+See the Principia Community Commitment.
 Therefore academic honesty is essential to a Principia College education.

 Academic Misconduct Policy